railwayapp/docs/src/docs/overview/best-practices.md

 - **Project clutter** - Deploying a new service or database as an entire project will quickly become overwhelming and clutter your dashboard.

+- **Variable management** - Variables can be referenced between services within a project, reducing redundancy and making it easier to manage instead of having to manually copy variables between services.

 <Image src="https://res.cloudinary.com/railway/image/upload/v1725659271/docs/best-practices/related_services_in_a_project_mtxuis.png"
 alt="screenshot of the project canvas showing multiple linked services" layout="intrinsic"